dictation-toolbox/Caster/docs/readthedocs/Getting_Started/Getting_Started_Overview.md

 2. How to use Casters out-of-the-box starter commands.
 3. Customizing existing and creating your own sets of voice commands

-So to get started by choose a speech recognition engine.
+So to get started by choosing a speech recognition engine.